replicadse/complate/docs/README.md

 │       └── template-a.tpl
 ├── src
 │   └── *
-└── docs
+├── docs
     └── *
+└── ...
 ```

-`complate` writes the generated message to the stdout pipe.\
+This way, the `complate` program is redistributed via the GIT repository.
+If that's not what you want, simply keep the binary in your machine.
+As long as the configuration file version number fits your installed program major version you're good to go.
 Expecting the recommended folder structure, you should be able to simply run `./.complate/complate print | git commit -F -` in order to create a new standardized commit.

 ## General overview

 The template itself can be declared as string inside the configuration file or as a reference to a file that contains the template.
 The template string can contain variables in handlebars syntax ( `{{ variable}}` ).
-All distinct variables must have a representation in the according section that then also defines on how to find the value for this variable.
+All distinct variables must have a representation in the according section that then also defines on how to find the value for this variable.\
+Pro tip: Variables are prompted in alphabetical order.
+Prefix you variable with `a`, `b`, `c` and such to generate a custom order.

 ## Technical documentation